-The flood risk assessment was completed using Hazus-MH 2.2, FEMA's loss estimation software, with individual parcel data provided by the Borough.
-Only properties with buildings (improvements) were incorporated into the analysis; therefore, no impacts to vacant land were assessed.
+FEMA completed the flood risk assessment using Hazus-MH 2.2, its loss estimation software, with individual parcel data provided by the Borough.
+Only properties with buildings (improvements) were incorporated into the analysis; therefore, FEMA did not assess impacts to vacant land.
 Coastal and riverine depth grids derived from the Risk MAP project were also used for this analysis.
 For this assessment, coastal and riverine depth grids were used where available, as shown in Map 2.
-Parcels in areas where depth grids were depth grids were used where available, as shown in Map 2.
-Parcels in areas where depth grids were available were incorporated into Hazus, which provided building, content, and/or inventory loss values.
+Parcels in areas where depth grids were depth grids were incorporated into Hazus, which provided building, content, and/or inventory loss values.
 Please refer to the appendix for a detailed methodology on incorporating local data into Hazus.

-Parcels outside of the coastal and riverine depth grid study extents were analyzed to show whether or not they intersected an SFHA.
+FEMA analyzed parcels outside of the coastal and riverine depth grid study extents to show whether they intersected an SFHA.
 Those parcels were further analyzed by the type of hazard area they intersected.
 Table 5 highlights the building value and loss ratios of parcels within the floodplain, by community.
 Parcels with buildings intersecting any SFHA are also summarized by community, where the flood hazard data was available.